JuliaImages/ImageFiltering.jl/docs/src/filters.md

 #### `NA()`

 Choose filtering using "NA" (Not Available) boundary conditions.
-This is most appropriate for filters that have only positive weights, such as blurring filters.
+This is most appropriate for filters that have only positive weights summing to 1, such as blurring filters---rather than "make up" values beyond the edges, the result is normalized by the number of in-bounds pixels (similar to [`nanmean`](https://brenhinkeller.github.io/NaNStatistics.jl/dev/#NaNStatistics.nanmean-Tuple{Any})).

 See also: [`Pad`](@ref), [`padarray`](@ref), [`Inner`](@ref), [`NA`](@ref)  and
 [`NoPad`](@ref)